janobourian/aws/aws_solution_architect_associate/02_ec2_complete.md

     * Saving Plans
         * Commitment to an amount of usage
         * Locked for specific instance family and Region
+        * Beyond the reservation you will pay as On-demand
         * Flexible across:
             * Instance Size
             * OS